Step-based checkpointing with high-level algorithmic differentiation: Defining a checkpointing schedule

 \subsection{Forward and adjoint dependencies}

 It is important to identify two classes of dependencies: the dependencies required to restart and advance the forward calculation, and the dependencies required to advance the adjoint calculation.

 Returning to the numerical solver for the barotropic vorticity equation, the computational graph associated with three timesteps is visualized in Figure~\ref{fig:dep_graph}.
-We can now consider, as an example, the dependencies which would need to be stored in a checkpoint associated with the start of step 1, sufficient to solve forward equations in steps 1 and 2.
-These are given by the parameters $\beta$, $r$, $Q$, and $\nu$, as well as the variables $F_0$, $\zeta$, and $\psi$, computed respectively in equations 4, 5, and 6 in step 0.
-Note that, in general, the data which needs to be stored in a checkpoint to restart the forward calculation is dependent not only upon where the forward is to be restarted, but also to where it is to be advanced -- since later steps can depend on new parameters, or on additional variables not encountered in preceding steps.
-In particular there may be ``long-range'' dependencies on variables computed in much earlier steps.
-In a typical example a variable might be computed in the first step, during initialization of a model, but only be used much later in the calculation.
-In Figure~\ref{fig:dep_graph} we see, for example, that the calculation for $\zeta$ in equation 3 in step 2 depends on $F_0$ computed in equation 4 in step 0.
+We can now consider, as an example, the dependencies which would need to be stored in a checkpoint associated with the start of step 1, sufficient for a forward advance over steps 1 and 2.
+These are given by the parameters $\beta$, $r$, $Q$, and $\nu$, as well as the variables $F_0$, $\zeta$, and $\psi$, computed respectively by operations 3, 4, and 5 in step 0.

-We next consider the dependencies sufficient to advance the adjoint calculation over equations in steps 2 and 1 -- that is, to solve for adjoint variables associated with each equation, and to add terms to other adjoint equations (noting that we may add terms to adjoint right-hand-sides associated with earlier steps -- here step 0).
+We next consider the dependencies sufficient to advance the adjoint calculation over steps 2 and 1 -- that is, to solve for adjoint variables associated with each operation, and to add contributions to the adjoint right-hand-sides $b^k_l$ as in Algorithm~\ref{alg:adjoint}.
+Note that we may add terms to adjoint right-hand-sides associated with earlier steps -- here step 0.
 The non-linear dependencies of the forward are sufficient for an adjoint calculation.
-For this example, ignoring possible non-linear dependencies associated with the functional $J$, for advancement of the adjoint over step 2 it suffices that the parameters $\beta$, $r$, and $\nu$, are stored, together with $\zeta$ and $\psi$ computed respectively in equations 3 and 4 in step 1.
-For advancement of the adjoint over step 1 it suffices that the parameters $\beta$, $r$, and $\nu$, are stored, together with $\zeta$ and $\psi$ computed respectively in equations 5 and 6 in step 0.
+For this example, ignoring possible non-linear dependencies associated with the functional $J$, for an adjoint advance over step 2 it suffices that the parameters $\beta$, $r$, and $\nu$, are stored, together with $\zeta$ and $\psi$ computed respectively by operations 3 and 4 in step 1.
+For an adjoint advance over step 1 it suffices that the parameters $\beta$, $r$, and $\nu$, are stored, together with $\zeta$ and $\psi$ computed respectively by operations 4 and 5 in step 0.